MoesGit/Motivation_Buddy/README.md

 ## What is it?
 The Motivation Buddy is a little device, that can display a Motivation Quoate every hour or so.
 You can also hook it up to your WIFI to send messages and pre-set images to the screen.
 I designed this project as a gift.

+If you do not want to hook it up to Wifi it just displays a random quote which changes from time to time (i think - haven't tested it)

 ## Required Hardware:
 - [ESP8266 D1 Mini](https://www.az-delivery.de/it/products/d1-mini-pro)
 - [0.96 Inch Oled I2C Display](https://www.az-delivery.de/it/products/0-96zolldisplay?_pos=1&_sid=81bd66783&_ss=r)